 Denver Area Stuff in Season Now

-When all was said and done I came home with many shopping bags of goodies, including what Butter referred to as “wild garlic,” thistle rosettes/crowns/roots, a few burdock (Arctium sp.) roots, horehound (Marrubium vulgare) leaves, stinging nettles, musk mustard, dock, and young, new cattail shoots (Typha sp.), not to mention the other stuff from her stores that she pressed into my hand.
+When all was said and done I came home with many shopping bags of wild food, including feral garlic, thistle rosettes/crowns/roots, a few burdock roots (Arctium sp.), horehound leaves (Marrubium vulgare), stinging nettles, musk mustard, dock, and young, new cattail shoots (Typha sp.), not to mention the other stuff from her stores that she pressed into my hand.

-Some of the foods we foraged are “weeds” in the undesirable sense of the word.
-Burdock produces unwelcome pricker balls and is a pernicious reproducer.
+Some of the foods we foraged are weeds in the undesirable sense of the word.
+Burdock produces unwelcome, prickly balls and is a pernicious reproducer.
 Farmers might invite you to dig up their thistles—certain species of which are considered to be invasive—and I can think of no other person but a forager who squeals with delight upon encountering a patch of stinging nettles.

 Fresh Oyster Mushrooms for Lunch

-Anyway, we had fresh oyster mushrooms stir-fried with dock, dandelion greens, and the “wild garlic” over rice for lunch.
+Anyway, we had fresh oyster mushrooms stir-fried with dock, dandelion greens, and the feral garlic over rice for lunch.